Coronavirus (Covid-19) Advice

 Advice for Study Abroad and Exchange (visiting student) applicants

-If possible please submit supporting documents such as university transcripts and English language certificates with your application.
-However if you are struggling with this, supporting documents can be submitted after the application deadline.
-We will do our best to be accommodating to students who need extra time to submit supporting documents, and as flexible as possible.
+If possible, please submit supporting documents such as university transcripts and English language certificates with your application.
+However, if you are struggling with this, supporting documents can be submitted after the application deadline.
+We will do our best to accommodate students who need extra time to submit supporting documents.

-In this instance, we reserve the right to request a reference letter – on headed paper and signed by a relevant member of staff – to verify that you are fully enrolled at your home university and approved to study abroad and to confirm that the information on your unofficial transcript is accurate.
+In this instance, we reserve the right to request an academic reference – on headed paper and signed by a relevant member of staff – to verify that you are fully enrolled at your home university and approved to study abroad and to confirm that the information on your unofficial transcript is accurate.

-We will accept Pass/Fail instead of grades, for semester GPA and/or courses completed in Spring 2020 – this will be accepted towards admissions entry requirements as well as individual course pre-requisites.
-Supporting documentation regarding to an applicant’s individual course grades or overall GPA may also be required, which will be determined on a case-by-case basis.
+We will consider accepting Pass/Fail instead of grades for semester GPA and/or courses taken in Spring 2020, Fall 2020 and Spring 2021.
+If you had to take a course on a Pass/Fail basis in later semesters due to Covid, then we may also be able to accept them as long as you can obtain a written confirmation from your home institution that these grades have been awarded as a Covid-19 mitigation measure.
+This will be accepted towards admissions entry requirements as well as individual course pre-requisites.
+Supporting documentation regarding an applicant’s individual course grades or overall GPA may also be required, which will be determined on a case-by-case basis.